★

 The unique features of blockchain offer a multitude of ways to strengthen medical data security and address the limitations of traditional systems:

-4. https://cungcapthietbiyte.com/mmoga-telemedicine-technology-trends-shaping-the-future-of-healthcare
+4. https://cungcapthietbiyte.com/mmoga-elevate-your-ecommerce-store-with-vps-hosting-unleash-the-power-of-vps-vps-hosting

 Secure and Tamper-Proof Storage of Electronic Health Records (EHRs)